ipatova/artolela-web/README.md

 The project Artolela-web was worked by a student of the Institute of Mathematics and Infromation Technologies of [Petrozavodsk State University](https://petrsu.ru/en) Julia Ipatova.

+# Links
+* Artolela - is an Android application to improve skills in foreign languages by famous paintings.